Summertime Tax Tips - Summer Tax Deductions

 Did You File or efile a Tax Extension?

-If you get an IRS extension of time to file your 2015 tax return by April 18, 2016, you have until October 15, 2016 to file or efile your 2015 Tax Return.
+If you get an IRS extension for your 2016 tax return by April 18, 2017, you have until October 16, 2017 to file or efile your 2016 Tax Return.
 But if you have all of your information ready, then why wait?
 Create an efile.com account or sign into your existing account to complete and efile your tax return.

 And if you are waiting to file because you don't have the money to pay your taxes, then you might want to know that not filing is more expensive than not paying.
 Find out about the penalties for not filing a tax return and for not paying.